google/crubit/features/README.md

 Rust targets are well behaved, and are expected to support C++ callers and integrate into the existing C++ codebase.
 For that reason, Crubit is automatically enabled on all Rust targets.
-See <internal link>/rust.
+See crubit.rs/rust.

 However, by default, Crubit does not run at all on C++ targets.
 On a sufficiently "strange" target, Crubit can fail arbitrarily badly.
 As a